Brewery Layout Planner

 How does BREWHA reduce brewery footprint?

 BREWHA combines a 5-in-1 Fermentor with a removable Mash Colander.
-The same Mash Colander can be reused with additional 5-in-1 Fermentors, helping reduce equipment duplication and floor space pressure.
+The same Mash Colander can be reused with additional 5-in-1 Fermentors, helping reduce equipment duplication and floor-space pressure.
+Compare this approach with the small-footprint brewery guide.

 Should I plan extra space for expansion?

 Yes.
-Even if you start small, leave room for additional fermentors, storage, cleaning workflow, and safe access.
-BREWHA supports staged expansion by allowing additional 5-in-1 Fermentors to be added as demand grows.
+Even if you start small, reserve locations for additional fermentors, chilling capacity, storage, cleaning workflow, and safe access.
+BREWHA supports staged expansion through additional heated 5-in-1 Fermentors; model the cost using the brewery startup cost calculator.

 Plan a brewery layout that fits your space and can grow with demand.